Geoff Diehl: 2022 Gubernatorial campaign

 As a candidate, Diehl criticized federal and state mandates put in place during the COVID-19 pandemic and continuously supported workers and first responders being fired for not taking the vaccine.
 He is a proponent of parents who want to decide for their children whether or not they would like a vaccine.

 At the state party convention on May 21, Diehl was officially endorsed by the Massachusetts Republican Party with 71% of the delegates' votes.
 He won the Republican nomination on September 6.
-On November 8, Attorney General of Massachusetts and Democratic nominee Maura Healey handily defeated Diehl in the general election.
+On November 8, Attorney General of Massachusetts and Democratic nominee Maura Healey defeated Diehl in the general election.

 Electoral history

 Personal life

 Before he entered politics, Diehl was a member of the Whitman Finance Committee.
 He remains a member of the MetroSouth Chamber of Commerce and South Shore Chamber of Commerce.
 Diehl is also an Eagle Scout.
 Diehl and his wife, KathyJo, have two daughters.
 They live in Whitman, Massachusetts.